nandemoi/nandemoi.github.io/zl111/ap.md

 [ARE AP CLASSES RIGHT FOR YOU?](https://www.elitehometutoring.com/are-ap-classes-right-for-you/ )

-I asked my brother in the U.S. My nephew just graduated from USC mechanical engeering and will start working at Space X. My niece is studyin in Boston U.
+I asked my brother in the U.S. My nephew just graduated from USC mechanical engeering and will start working at Space X. My niece is studying in Boston U.

 ![img](https://nandemoi.github.io/zl111/imgs/ap.png)